rnddg/eat/README.md

 First Header  | Second Header
 ------------- | -------------
-`layout`  | set to `recipe`. this variable can be left alone and will be further documented.
+`layout`  | set to `recipe`. this variable can be left alone and will be further documented later on.
 `title`  | The title of the recipe.
 Get creative, but keep it short!
 `original_url`  | If you reproduced large parts of another work - please give credit where it's due with the link to where you found it!
 `image_author`  | Optional.
 Add a short link to the photographer's website, eg. `http://yourwebsite.com/aboutyou`.
 If you don't have a website, add your twitter handle or other contact info.